Texas senator: School police chief didn’t know of 911 calls

-UVALDE, Texas (AP) — The commander at the scene of a shooting at an elementary school in Uvalde, Texas, was not informed of panicked 911 calls coming from students trapped inside the building as the massacre unfolded, a Texas state senator said Thursday.
+UVALDE, Texas (AP) — The commander overseeing police during a shooting at an elementary school in Uvalde, Texas, was not informed of panicked 911 calls coming from students trapped inside and it’s unclear who at the scene was aware of the calls as the massacre unfolded, a Texas state senator said Thursday.

-Sen. Roland Gutierrez said the pleas for help from people inside Robb Elementary School on May 24 did not make their way to school district police Chief Pete Arredondo.
-The Democratic senator called it a “system failure” that calls were going to the city police but were not communicated to Arredondo.
+Sen. Roland Gutierrez said it was a “system failure” that school district police Chief Pete Arredondo received no word of the pleas for help from people inside Robb Elementary Schoo l on May 24.

-However, he said, Gov. Greg Abbot should accept much of the responsibility for the failures in the police response.
+His voice often cracking with emotion, the Democrat who represents Uvalde said no single person or entity was fully to blame for the massacre.
+But, Gutierrez said, Republican Gov. Greg Abbot should accept some of the responsibility for failures in the police response.

 “There was error at every level, including the legislative level.
 Greg Abbott has plenty of blame in all of this,” Gutierrez said.

+On Thursday, the governor also directed the state education agency to estimate how much new school safety measures would cost, have schools inspect exterior doors weekly, and “develop strategies to encourage school districts to increase the presence of trained law enforcement officers and school marshals on campuses.”

+Many districts, including Uvalde’s, have dedicated police forces and Texas created the state School Marshall Program in 2013 to train teachers and school staff how to react in the case of a shooter, even carrying guns and firing back.
+In 2019, Texas lifted a cap on the number of school marshals per campus.

-The gunman, 18-year-old Salvador Ramos, spent roughly 80 minutes inside the school, and more than an hour passed from when the first officers followed him into the building and when he was killed by law enforcement.
+The gunman in Uvalde, 18-year-old Salvador Ramos, spent roughly 80 minutes inside the school, and more than an hour passed from when the first officers followed him into the building and when he was killed by law enforcement, according to an official timeline.

 Since the shooting, law enforcement and state officials have struggled to present an accurate timeline and details of the event and how police responded, sometimes providing conflicting information or withdrawing some statements hours later.
 State police have said some accounts were preliminary and may change as more witnesses are interviewed.

-Much of the focus turned to Arredondo.
-Steven McCraw, the head of the Texas Department of Public Safety, said Arredondo believed the situation had turned into hostage situation and made the “wrong decision” to not order officers to attempt to breach the classroom as 911 calls were being made to the outside.
+Much of the focus turned to Arredondo in recent days after Steven McCraw, the head of the Texas Department of Public Safety, said the chief believed the active shooting had turned into a hostage situation, and that he made the “wrong decision” to not order officers to breach the classroom as 911 calls were being made to the outside.

-Gutierrez said it’s unclear if any details from the 911 calls was being shared with law enforcement officers from multiple agencies on the scene.
+Gutierrez said it’s unclear if any details from the 911 calls were being shared with law enforcement officers from multiple agencies on the scene.

 “Uvalde PD was the one receiving the 911 calls for 45 minutes while officers were sitting in a hallway, while 19 officers were sitting in a hallway for 45 minutes” Gutierrez said.
 “We don’t know if it was being communicated to those people or not.”

-But, the senator said, the Commission on State Emergency Communications told him school district police chief did not know.
+But, the senator said, the Commission on State Emergency Communications told him the school district police chief did not know.
+Officials at the commission have not responded to a telephone message seeking comment.

 “He’s the incident commander.
 He did not receive (the) 911 calls,” Gutierrez said.